Angels Fallen: Warriors of Peace

-Angels Fallen: Warriors of Peace is a 2024 American action adventure fantasy film written by Chris Kato, directed by Ali Zamani and starring Cuba Gooding Jr. It is the sequel to the 2020 film Angels Fallen.
+Angels Fallen: Warriors of Peace is a 2024 American action adventure horror fantasy film written by Chris Kato, directed by Ali Zamani and starring Cuba Gooding Jr. It is the sequel to the 2020 film Angels Fallen.

 The film was released digitally on July 9, 2024.

 Plot

 Called by a higher power, an Iraq War veteran embarks on a mission to stop a fallen angel from raising an army of the dead to take over the world.